osgav/osgav-blog/content/post/datadog-rpi-network-process-metrics.md

 ##### Still got an empty Network graph?

-According to my slighly sparse notes I had also ran `pip install datadog` by the time I had fixed the Network traffic graph (and before I'd fixed the Process graph) - though I'm unsure that this helped.
-If your graphs are still not populating, then maybe `pip install datadog` did help me...
+According to my slighly sparse notes I had also ran `$ pip install datadog` by the time I had fixed the Network traffic graph (and before I'd fixed the Process graph) - though I'm unsure that this helped.
+If your graphs are still not populating, then maybe `$ pip install datadog` did help me...

 ### The Process Metrics